 Marquelle Lee is the Office Services Manager where he is responsible for organizing and coordinating office operations, procedures in order to ensure organizational effectiveness and efficiency.
 Before this current role he was a Membership Service Coordinator at the YMCA in Berkeley where he worked closely with the local neighborhoods to help build strong communities and healthy families.
 While pursuing his education in Business/ healthcare Management he hopes to continue this effort and make Oakland a better place to live and thrive.
 Marq is passionate about running and facing any fitness challenge that comes his way.
 He pursues this passion by participating in annual marathons to help bring awareness to the cause at hand and raise money for charities.
 Contact Marquelle Lee at marquelle [at] kaporcenter.org.

-Mario Lugay is an Impact Advisor/Program Officer helping to build partnerships exploring the intersection of tech and social impact.
-Prior to his work at the Kapor Foundation, Mario served as the first Program Director of the Funders’ Committee for Civic Participation, where he provided leadership around new philanthropic investments in both integrated voter engagement strategies and for a fair and accurate 2010 census count.
-He has built significant experience in organizing as the National Coordinator of Racial Justice 911 and at CAAAV Organizing Asian Communities, and currently remains active at the intersection of community organizing and civic engagement as co-founder of the New American Leaders Project.
+Mario Lugay is an Impact Advisor/ Program Officer helping to build partnerships exploring the intersection of tech and social impact.
+Prior to his work at the Kapor Center, Mario served as the first Program Director of the Funders’ Committee for Civic Participation, where he provided leadership around new philanthropic investments in both integrated voter engagement strategies and for a fair and accurate 2010 census count.
+He has built significant experience in organizing as the National Coordinator of Racial Justice 911 and at CAAAV Organizing Asian Communities, and currently remains active at the intersection of community organizing and civic engagement as co-founder of the New American Leaders Project, the country’s first and only organization dedicated to training first- and second-generation immigrants to consider running for elected office.
 Mario is a long-time philanthropic and nonprofit consultant, trainer, and speaker, and is a graduate of Columbia University.
-He is a life long NYer, has found a physical home in Oakland and a political home at Asian Pacific Environmental Network, where he serves as board chair.
+In addition to serving on the boards of the American Prospect and Resource Generation, he is a life long NYer, has found a physical home in Oakland and a political home at the Asian Pacific Environmental Network, where he serves as board chair.
 Contact Mario Lugay at mario [at] kaporcenter.org.

 Tiffany Price is the Strategic Partnerships and Grants Manager, helping ensure smooth processes and facilitating strong partnership development for the Kapor Center.
 Prior to this role, Tiffany spent two years as the Education Program Fellow for The San Francisco Foundation where she helped manage the education grantmaking portfolio.
 Before philanthropy, Tiffany spent six years doing education policy research and evaluation, which fueled her desire to work more closely within her local community.
 She serves on the board of the Grants Managers Network and is Co-director of Northern California Grantmakers’ Family Philanthropy Exchange Steering Committee.
 Tiffany holds a Master’s degree in International Comparative Education from Stanford University and a Bachelor’s degree in Chemistry and International Studies from Emory University.
 Tiffany is an avid photographer who likes to capture life’s little unnoticed moments.
 She’s part of a choir, does solo gigs at weddings and events, and designs and makes jewelry as a hobby.
 Contact Tiffany Price at tiffany [at] kaporcenter.org.